05

 How to Avoid a Life Crisis Misinterpretation

-I came home from a long day on the iPad writting up my new course.
+I came home from a long day on the iPad writing up my new course.

 Sitting down, my wife told me about her day; she was unable to get her hair cut because her hairdresser had called to say she couldn’t make it.